COURSE REQUIREMENTS

 Students complete two externships, one of which must be taken for academic credit (unpaid).
 Students may complete the experiential learning requirement in one of two ways:

 1.Externship: Students may enroll in one externship in the areas of securities and/or corporate law for academic credit.
 To earn academic credit, students must be enrolled concurrently in the courses: Becoming a Lawyer for 1 credit course (classroom component) and Legal Externship for 2 or 3 credits (120 hours or 180 hours of fieldwork).
-Students must consult with the Jack W. Murphy, director of the Securities Law Program, before undertaking to select an externship and must obtain approval from the Director for the field placement proposed to satisfy the experiential learning requirement.
+Students must consult with Jack W. Murphy, director of the Securities Law Program, before undertaking to select an externship and must obtain approval from the Director for the field placement proposed to satisfy the experiential learning requirement.

 Note: Students may satisfy the second externship with a paid externship.

-Commission's regulation of securities and securities markets.
+2. United States Securities and Exchange Commission (SEC) Scholars Program: Students interested in the SEC Scholars Program must apply via usajobs.gov.
+The Program is a specialized ten-week externship for 3 credits that provides students from area law schools with an introduction to the Securities and Exchange Commission's regulation of securities and securities markets.
 Second, third, or fourth-year students who have completed the course in Corporations are eligible for selection by representatives of the SEC to participate in this very competitive program.
 Each student selected is assigned to one of the divisions of the SEC headquarters in Washington, D.C.

-Student are assigned to work with SEC staff members on projects involving a broad range of the commission's work.
+Students are assigned to work with SEC staff members on projects involving a broad range of the commission's work.
 Past projects have included investigation of industry and issuer practices, litigation of civil enforcement actions, administrative proceedings, and drafting proposed statutes and rules.
 SEC staff members serve as professional mentors, assisting with research and writing projects as well as providing advice and guidance on career development.
 Catholic Law students are required to attend seminars, workshops, and commission meetings as a part of their service at the SEC.
+To receive academic credit for the SEC Scholars Program externship, students must register for the SEC Scholars Program – Catalog No. 937.
+To apply please visit the SEC Scholars Program website.
+You will be notified of the time and place of these sessions by Professor Christopher R. Ross.

 WRITING REQUIREMENT